-Dear colleagues of the Spanish Regional Science Association (AECR), Dear friends of Regional Science
+Dear colleagues of the Spanish Association of Regional Science (AECR), dear friends of Regional Science,

 President of the AECR.